lbnl-science-it/scienceit-docs/docs/hpc/accounts/loggingin.md

 Host lrc-login
    User username
    HostName lrc-login.lbl.gov
-   IdentityFile ~/ssh/ssh_certs/lrc_cert
+   IdentityFile ~/.ssh/ssh_certs/lrc_cert
 ```

-When you connect to Lawrencium through VSCode Remote - SSH, please be careful to not run computations when you are on the login node.
+When you connect to Lawrencium through VSCode Remote - SSH, **please be careful to not run computations when you are on the login node**.

 [remoteSshLink]: https://code.visualstudio.com/docs/remote/ssh